-After taking a few years to consult and listen to the needs of the cultural and creative sectors, the Banff Centre is proud to launch a new slate of Cultural Leadership Programs, designed for those ready to lead with purpose, courage, and creativity in the arts and culture sector.
+After consulting with the cultural and creative sectors, Banff Centre is proud to launch a new slate of Cultural Leadership Programs, designed for those ready to lead with vision, courage, and creativity.

-Banff Centre’s Cultural Leadership Programs are designed for changemakers in the arts and culture sector who want to navigate complexity and drive meaningful change.
-Rooted in the Seven Wise Practices and Right Relations, developed through 50 years of Indigenous Leadership programming at the Banff Centre, our 2025–26 season launches with foundational Cultural Leadership programs, laying the groundwork for a broader suite of programs to follow in 2026–27.
+Rooted in the Seven Wise Practices and Right Relations, developed through 50 years of Indigenous Leadership programming at Banff Centre, our 2025–26 season launches with foundational Cultural Leadership programs, laying the groundwork for a broader suite of programs to follow.

 Participants can earn the Banff Centre Certificate of Distinction in Cultural Leadership by successfully completing seven Cultural Leadership programs, selecting one from each of the seven Wise Practices Elements in our program model.